Sambridda/Palm-Oil-System-Design/README.md

 The standard two-loop passive solar integration approach — where the solar circuit operates independently and dumps heat into the primary loop only when capacity permits — would have required a dedicated secondary circulation pump.
 To reduce capital cost and system complexity, the loop topology was redesigned so that a single high-pressure pump handles full circulation duties across both the solar collectors and the primary process loop.

 The trade-off is a heavier-duty pump selection and a significantly higher system head loss, both of which are documented and will be finalised once site plumbing and pipe routing are confirmed.
-The architectural logic underpinning this single-pump design is reflected in the Process Flow Diagram.
+The architectural logic underpinning this single-pump design is reflected in P&ID III, which supersedes the original Process Flow Diagram as the authoritative routing reference.

 ---